Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

 An example may help.
 Let us consider the view with $K=3$ derived from the 2018 Fed stress test.
-The average growth rate of GDP in the last 4 quarters of the baseline scenario is 2.1\%, while the average growth rates in the first 4 quarters of the adverse and severely adverse scenarios are -2.125\% and -6.275\% respectively.
-Assuming that the prior mean for the autoregressive coefficients is 0.9 for the first lag and 0 for higher-order lags, which approximates the OLS estimate of a simple AR(1) for GDP growth over the entire sample, then $\sum_{j=1}^{5} a_j^{(K,i)} = 0.9$.
+The average growth rate of GDP in the last four quarters of the baseline scenario is 2.1\%, while the average growth rates in the first four quarters of the adverse and severely adverse scenarios are -2.125\% and -6.275\% respectively.
+As customary in the related Bayesian literature (e.g., \citealt{alessandrimumtaz2017}, \citealt{fruehwirthschnatter2006}), we set the prior on the autoregressive component of the model using a parsimonious specification.
+In particular, we set the prior mean of the autoregressive coefficients to the (approximate) OLS estimate of an AR(1), i.e., to 0.9 for the first lag and 0 for the higher-order lags (recall, however, that we allow up to 5 lags in the posterior estimates of the model).
+Then, $\sum_{j=1}^{5} a_j^{(K,i)} = 0.9$.
 Accordingly, the prior means for the regime-specific intercepts are set to $b_{0,1} = 2.1/(1-0.9)=0.21$ for the normal times regime, $b_{0,2} = -2.125/(1-0.9)=-0.2125$ for the adverse regime and $b_{0,3} = -6.275/(1-0.9)=-0.6275$ for the severely adverse regime.

-The four stress test-based views with $K=5$ expand the views with $K=3$ by adding two regimes: a regime which we may call "recovery from adverse shock", designed to match the last 4 quarters of the adverse scenario, and a regime of "recovery from severely adverse shock", which matches the last 4 quarters of the severely adverse scenario.
-This is done in consideration of the fact that growth rates in the last 4 quarters of the adverse and severely scenarios are assumed to be higher than the baseline rates, implying a rebound of the economy after a negative shock.
-Of course, such regimes may be more generally interpreted as "favorable regimes" characterized by positive shocks and not necessarily as recoveries from recessions.
+The four stress test-based views with $K=5$ expand the views with $K=3$ by adding two regimes: a regime which we may call ``recovery from adverse shock", designed to match the last four quarters of the adverse scenario, and a regime of ``recovery from severely adverse shock", which matches the last four quarters of the severely adverse scenario.
+This is done in consideration of the fact that growth rates in the last four quarters of the Fed's adverse and severely scenarios are assumed to be higher than the baseline rates, implying a rebound of the economy after a negative shock.
+Of course, such regimes may be more generally interpreted as ``favorable regimes" characterized by positive shocks and not necessarily as recoveries from recessions.